Archehandoro/matrix-puppet-signal-docker/README.md

 ## Usage with spantaleev/docker-ansible-matrix-deploy

+- When you completed the steps above, the whole process will create data/ directory.
+Put its contents in /matrix/bridge-signal/data/
-- Create directories /matrix/bridge-signal/config/ and /matrix/bridge-signal/data as per the docker-compose file structure.
-You can change this, but decided to go this way for ease of use and potential integration with the Ansible playbook from spantaleev.
-Make sure the files have matrix:matrix as owner.
+- Create directory /matrix/bridge-signal/config/ as per the docker-compose file structure.
+You can change this, but decided to go this way for ease of use and potential integration with the Ansible playbook from @spantaleev.
+- Make sure the files have matrix:matrix as owner.
 - Copy config.json and signal-registration.yaml onto /matrix/bridge-signal/config/ Also double check that ownership of the file is matrix:matrix
 - Run the bridge with docker-compose from the repository.
 - In the playbook, navigate to roles/matrix-synapse/defaults/main.yml and in variables matrix_synapse_container_additional_volumes: and matrix_synapse_container_additional_volumes: enter the following info: